Howard Hawks: Entering films (1916–1925)

 After the war, Hawks was eager to return to Hollywood.
-His brother, Kenneth Hawks, who had also served in the Air Force, graduated from Yale University in 1919, and the two of them moved to Hollywood together to pursue their careers.
-They quickly made friends with Hollywood insider (and fellow Ivy Leaguer) Allan Dwan.
+His brother Kenneth Hawks, who had also served in the Air Service, graduated from Yale in 1919, and the two of them moved to Hollywood together to pursue their careers.
+They quickly made friends with Hollywood insider Allan Dwan.
 Hawks landed his first important job when he used his family's wealth to loan money to studio head Jack L. Warner.
 Warner quickly paid back the loan and hired Hawks as a producer to "oversee" the making of a new series of one-reel comedies starring the Italian comedian Monty Banks.
 Hawks later stated that he personally directed "three or four" of the shorts, though no documentation exists to confirm the claim.
 The films were profitable, but Hawks soon left to form his own production company using his family's wealth and connections to secure financing.
-The production company, Associated Producers, was a joint venture between Hawks, Allan Dwan, Marshall Neilan, and director Allen Holubar, with a distribution deal with First National.
+The production company, Associated Producers, was a joint venture between Hawks, Allan Dwan, Marshall Neilan and director Allen Holubar, with a distribution deal with First National.
 The company made 14 films between 1920 and 1923, with eight directed by Neilan, three by Dwan and three by Holubar.
 More of a "boy's club" than a production company, the four men gradually drifted apart and went their separate ways in 1923, by which time Hawks had decided that he wanted to direct rather than produce.

 Beginning in early 1920, Hawks lived in rented houses in Hollywood with the group of friends he was accumulating.
-This rowdy group of mostly macho, risk-taking men included his brother Kenneth Hawks, Victor Fleming, Jack Conway, Harold Rosson, Richard Rosson, Arthur Rosson and Eddie Sutherland.
-During this time, Hawks first met Irving Thalberg, the vice-President in charge of production at Metro-Goldwyn-Mayer.
+This rowdy group of mostly macho, risk-taking men included his brother Kenneth Hawks, Victor Fleming, Jack Conway, Harold Rosson, Richard Rosson, Arthur Rosson, and Eddie Sutherland.
+During this time, Hawks first met Irving Thalberg, the vice-president in charge of production at Metro-Goldwyn-Mayer.
 Hawks admired his intelligence and sense of story.
 Hawks also became friends with barn stormers and pioneer aviators at Rogers Airport in Los Angeles, getting to know men like Moye Stephens.

-In 1923, Famous Players-Lasky president Jesse Lasky was looking for a new Production Editor in the story department of his studio and Thalberg suggested Hawks.
+In 1923, Famous Players–Lasky president Jesse Lasky was looking for a new Production Editor in the story department of his studio, and Thalberg suggested Hawks.
 Hawks accepted and was immediately put in charge of over 40 productions, including several literary acquisitions of stories by Joseph Conrad, Jack London and Zane Grey.
 Hawks worked on the scripts for all of the films produced, but he had his first official screenplay credit in 1924 on Tiger Love.
 Hawks was the Story Editor at Famous Players (later Paramount Pictures) for almost two years, occasionally editing such films as Heritage of the Desert.
 Hawks signed a new one-year contract with Famous-Players in the fall of 1924.
 He broke his contract to become a story editor for Thalberg at MGM, having secured a promise from Thalberg to make him a director within a year.
 In 1925, when Thalberg hesitated to keep his promise, Hawks broke his contract at MGM and left.